DomiKamu/OhmerPrems/docs/modules/DeXtral/Manual.md

 ### MODULATION MATRIX: FAST TARGET ASSIGNMENT<a name="fastassign"></a>

-To do a quick assign of DX7 parameter as "target" into a new modulation slot:
+To do a **fast assignment** of DX7 parameter as "target" into a new modulation slot (from _DeXtral_ module exclusively):

 - Place the mouse cursor over the DX7 parameter (related potentiometer) you'll want to assign as new modulation target.
 - Press & hold the **Tab** key: a **fast blinking purple square** surrounding the potentiometer confirms the selected DX7 parameter.
-- Touch the potentiometer (left-mouse button click) to create new modulation, by using the selected DX7 parameter as modulation target.
+- Touch the potentiometer (left-mouse button click) to create the new modulation, by using the selected DX7 parameter as modulation target.

 By doing this action, the module's firmware adds a new modulation "slot" (this operation is ignored if the limit of existing modulations - 28 - was previously reached), then the **Modulation Matrix** screen is automatically invoked.
 Added modulation is always located at the bottom of the display (the lastest who have a touchable red cross icon).
 The selected DX7 parameter is defined as modulation target (instead of empty if you had used the touchable green "+" icon), modulation behavior is set to **ABSOLUTE** by default, minimum amount is set to 0%, maximum amount to 100% (but the fader stays grayed while the modulation source is not defined).
 Then, you'll must define the modulation source (one of the input jack at the left side of the module), adjust the behavior of the modulation as required (choices are **ABSOLUTE**, **RELATIVE**, or **DISABLED**), then the min. and max. amounts of the modulation (via the dual-fader).